 Why do we rank Candid higher than AlignerCo?
 Two reasons:

-- Orthodontist Supervised: Candid guarantees that an orthodontist will design and oversee your treatment, while AlignerCo uses both orthodontists and general dentists, so there’s no promise that you’ll have the most specialized professional working on your case.
-General dentists are certainly qualified, but orthodontists have extensive training in the art of moving teeth and crafting beautiful smiles.
+- Orthodontist-Only Network: Candid guarantees that an orthodontist will develop your treatment.
+AlignerCo uses both orthodontists and general dentists, so there’s no promise that you’ll have the most specialized professional working on your case.
+General dentists are certainly qualified, but orthodontists have years of training in the art of moving teeth and crafting beautiful smiles.

-All that said, there’s a lot to like about AlignerCo as well, especially when it comes to cost.
-They aim to be the most affordable provider in the industry, and they’ve thoroughly succeeded.
-AlignerCo’s standard price of $1,145 is significantly cheaper than the industry average.
+All that said, there’s a lot to like about AlignerCo too, especially when it comes to cost.
+Their standard price of $1,145 makes them the industry’s most affordable brand.

 But at the end of the day, this decision isn’t just about money.
 It’s also about your safety and well-being, and we trust that Candid puts the safety of their customers first.